pheature-flags/pheature-flags/docs/getting-started/symfony-bundle.md

     {% if some_feature_section %}
         <div>
-          <p>This section onlyu visible with "some_feature" enabled for request locatd in "barcelona"</p>
+          <p>This section is only visible with "some_feature" enabled for request located in "barcelona"</p>
         </div>
     {% endif %}

     {% if in_progress_feature_section %}
         <div>
           <p>This is a work in progress section only visible with "in_progress_feature_section"
-            enabled for users with "ROLE_DEVELOPER"</p>
+            enabled for users with role "ROLE_DEVELOPER"</p>
         </div>
     {% endif %}
 {% endblock %}